 The main types of roof space ventilation solutions are:

-• Soffit vents are fitted to the soffits, on the underside of the roofline.
-They can either be continuous strips along the soffit or a series of circular vents.
-If the vents were included when the house was built, they’re likely to be soffit vents.
+- Soffit vents sit on the underside of the roofline, fitted to the soffits.
+They come as either continuous strips along the soffit or a series of circular vents.
+If the builders installed vents when constructing the house, they likely used soffit vents.

-• Roof tile/slate vents can be fitted in place of a tile or slate, and it’s even possible to combine them with a bathroom extractor for added effect.
+- Roof tile vents replace a tile or slate and can even integrate with a bathroom extractor for added effectiveness.

-• Ridge tile vent is a vent fitted to the roof ridge instead of a tile, perfect for allowing the damp air to be pushed up and out by the draughts.
+- A ridge tile vent sits at the roof ridge instead of a tile, making it ideal for allowing draughts to push damp air up and out.

-• Lap vents are fitted from inside the loft to the roof’s undersarking.
-Unlike the other options, which require professionals, lap vents can be fitted by an expert DIYer.
+- Lap vents attach from inside the loft to the roof’s undersarking.
+Unlike the other options, which require professionals, an expert DIYer can install lap vents.

-Another solution to the problem of humid air build-up in the loft is the LoftZone floor-raising system which is designed to keep an air gap above the insulation and allow for air to flow through the loft.
+Another solution for humid air buildup in the loft is the LoftZone floor-raising system.
+This system maintains an air gap above the insulation, allowing airflow through the loft.
 Using this in combination with air vents and/or loft windows is a great way of handling loft ventilation problems.

 Conclusion